 St. Peter’s Square

 Ever heard of a country within a country?
 Well, there’s Rome for you.
-The Vatican is an independent state inside Rome and is referred as one of the most religious sites in the whole world with its roots lying in the St. Peter’s Square.
-The square resides at the front of Vatican state and is circular.
+The Vatican is an independent state inside Rome and is referred to as one of the most religious sites in the whole world with its roots lying in St. Peter’s Square.
+The square resides at the front of the Vatican state and is circular.

 Two huge sets of colonnades both side frame this square and atop of them are the famous religious personalities and popes of Rome.
 St. Peter’s square doubles the charm of Rome’s sightseeing with a magnificent obelisk taken from the Nero’s Circus.

 Where to stay: Best hotels in Rome , Italy